-See Rosehip oil as the multivitamin of the skin – A (trans-retinoic acid), C, & E, help brighten skin and reduce blemishes and premature aging effects.
+Rosehip oil is a multivitamin for the skin – It contains Vitamins A (trans-retinoic acid), C, & E. These vitamins help brighten skin, and reduce blemishes and premature aging effects.

-Furthermore, it contains beta-carotene that nourishes the skin with essential micronutrients to protect skin against damaging environmental aggressors, while the lycopene soothes inflammation and helps protect skin from environmental agents that can contribute to clogged pores and breakouts.
+Furthermore, rosehip oil contains beta-carotene to nourish the skin and protect against damaging environmental aggressors.
+Lycopene soothes inflammation and helps protect skin from environmental agents that can contribute to clogged pores and breakouts.
 It is Lycopene that gives this oil its rich amber color.

-Note that the Rosehip oil is a carrier oil that you can apply either separately, on its own, or as part of a recipe paired with other essential oils for a multipurpose use as shown below.
+Note that Rosehip oil is a carrier oil that you can apply either separately, on its own, or as part of a recipe paired with other carrier oils and essential oils for multipurpose use as shown below.

 Make your Own Rosehip Seed Oil